Nick Cannon Brings Up Old Tweets From Amy Schumer, Sarah Silverman To Defend Kevin Hart

 Nope!!
 You know I’ve been saying fucked up shit since twitter started!
 I don’t play that politically correct bullshit!
 Fuck politics!!
 Only Truth!✊? https://t.co/U1UmlQScyc— Nick Cannon (@NickCannon) December 8, 2018

 The controversy has continued, though, as the prospect of "old bad tweets" looms large.
+After all, most actors over a certain age — certainly comedians, who actively tweet provocative things — will likely have tweets in poor taste somewhere on their timeline.
 On Saturday Night Live this weekend, Weekend Update co-anchor Michael Che pointed out, "Didn’t the Academy nominate Mel Gibson for an award just last year?"
-Gibson, despite two highly-publicized incidents involving racial and anti-semitic slurs, earned a nomination in 2017 for directing Hacksaw Ridge.
+Gibson, despite two highly-publicised incidents involving racial and anti-semitic slurs, earned a nomination in 2017 for directing Hacksaw Ridge.

 Twitter users then looked to comedian Billy Eichner, who decried Hart's tweets earlier that week.
 "People have been tweeting me about Nick Cannon's tweets and the use of the F-word by the comedians that he points out," Eichner said in a Notes app statement.
 "I think Nick's point is a compelling one."